niklas-vainio/ee236a-final-project/README.md

 # EE 236A Final Project
 This repository contains a Jupyter notebook for simulating the effects of atmospheric seeing.
-Our report is available in `report.pdf`

 Niklas Vainio, Hannah McGoran, and Sharon Loa
 Fall Quarter 2025